-Expertise and experience.
-Mayo Clinic specialists have been successfully treating hyperhidrosis for decades.
-Each year, more than 2,000 people seek treatment at Mayo Clinic for hyperhidrosis.
+- Expertise and experience.
+Mayo Clinic experts have been successfully treating hyperhidrosis for decades.
+Each year about 2,000 people seek treatment at Mayo Clinic for hyperhidrosis.

-Surgical options.
+- Surgical options.
 Mayo Clinic surgeons developed an effective surgical treatment for hyperhidrosis more than 70 years ago.
-Over the years, Mayo surgeons have been at the forefront of developing surgical techniques to improve results, speed recovery time and reduce side effects of hyperhidrosis surgery.
+Mayo surgeons have been at the forefront of developing surgical techniques to improve results, speed recovery time and reduce side effects of hyperhidrosis surgery.

 Mayo Clinic: Answers you can trust